mgechev/blog.mgechev.com/_posts/2012-08-29-self-invoking-functions-in-javascript-or-immediately-invoked-function-expression.md

   - JavaScript
   - patterns
 ---
 JavaScript is a bit of a strange language, sometimes doing strange things if you don&#8217;t follow best practices and if you&#8217;re not familiar with the ECMA standard.
-There are numerous strange things in the javascript syntax, one of those being the self-executing (self-invoking) functions.
+There are numerous strange things in the JavaScript syntax, one of those being the self-executing (self-invoking) functions.
 Here&#8217;s the syntax:

 {% highlight JavaScript %}
 (function () {